My favourite places to visit in Prague in February 2023, including travel tips, weather and what to pack when you are heading off to Prague in winter.

 You can easily spend the whole day at Prague Castle.
 To be honest, I always think it’s a bit of-of a waste of time to dedicate the whole day to a castle on a lovely summer day, but in winter; now that is my idea of spending a perfect few hours.

-If you want to you can extend your walk to the Strahov Monastery and then walk along the Hunger Wall to Petrin and Kinsky Garden finishing at the Ujezd and taking the 22 tram (or 9, 15 or 12) back to the centre.
+If you want, you can extend your walk from the Prague Castle to the Strahov Monastery and then walk along the Hunger Wall to Petrin and Kinsky Garden finishing at the Ujezd and taking the 22 tram (or 9, 15 or 12) back to the centre.

 STAY IN TOUCH

 Hope this blog post inspires you and as ever I’d love to what you think!
 Let me know in the comments below or catch up with me over on Instagram.